On the Brink of War: Israel and Palestine

 The European Union labelled the attacks from Hamas against Israel unacceptable whilst condemning the eviction of Palestinian families and called for both sides to stop the violence in order to prevent civilian casualties.

 President of the United States, Joe Biden, reiterated Israel’s right to defend itself from Hamas and insisted that Israel and Palestine must co-exist.
+It's worth noting here that the US has been accused of bias towards Israel, with Al Jazeera reporting that the US twice-blocked United Nations Security Council resolutions condemning Israel's response and calling for a ceasefire.

 In addition to condemnation of the violence from world leaders, there have also been wide scale protests in countries across the world in support of Palestine.
 Protests were seen in New York, London and Paris to name a few.